IRAs, ROTH, Annuities, Rollovers, Life Insurance

 We can help you establish an IRA or do an IRA Rollover...but first...or course we will want review your situation, tax benefits, etc.

-We are NOT gonna lie, we DO like annuities for saving for retirement.
-We like the safety and guarantees they present in an uncertain environment.
+We are NOT gonna fib, we DO like annuities as savings vehicle for retirement.
+We just like the safety and guarantees they present in an uncertain environment.
 We want you to be able to sleep at night, and WE WANT to be able to know your protected.
 Also, we usually have some of the HIGHEST interest rates in the country!

 What kinds of annuities are there?

 There are three basic types of annuities, fixed, variable and indexed.
 Here is how they work:

 Fixed annuity.
 Like a bank CD, the insurance company promises you a minimum rate of interest on a fixed amount of time.
 Fixed annuities are regulated by state insurance commissioners.
 Please check with your state insurance commission about the risks and benefits of fixed annuities and to confirm that your insurance broker is registered to sell insurance in your state.
 WE like these when you can get a decent interest rate.